veriables/DiceMath/README.md

 ![XOR 3 Outcome](./images/Xor_3.png)

 ## Installation
-If you have docker installed, you can skip down to the "Installation with Docker" section.

 ### Python
 This is a Python application, so you'll need Python installed.
 Check to see if it is already installed by opening a terminal window/command prompt and executing: